oliverjessner/oliverjessner.github.io/pages/blauHerzFilter_privacy_policy.md

 If you have any questions or concerns about this Privacy Policy, please contact us at:

-oliver.jessner @ gmail . com
+oliver.jessner @ gmx . net

 By using our Chrome extension, you acknowledge that you have read and understood this Privacy Policy.